luontola/retrolambda/README.md

 - Backports default methods and static methods on interfaces ([Issue #31](https://github.com/orfjackal/retrolambda/issues/31))
   - *Experimental!
-Can be enabled with the enviroment variable DEFAULT_METHODS=2*
+Can be enabled with the environment variable DEFAULT_METHODS=2*
 - Backports lambda expressions in an interface's constant initializer ([Issue #42](https://github.com/orfjackal/retrolambda/issues/42))